pandas-dev/pandas/doc/source/timeseries.rst

    rng_utc.tz

 Note that the ``UTC`` time zone is a special case in ``dateutil`` and should be constructed explicitly as an instance of ``dateutil.tz.tzutc``.
-You can also construct other the time zones objects explicitly first.
+You can also construct other time zones objects explicitly first.

 .. ipython:: python